HEX ezCAN Installation Guide

 WARNING: Test and check your installations and accessories in a safe, controlled environment before first use.
 Caution is advised at all times.
 Extra vigilance is needed when testing new features or accessories.
 You do so at your own risk.

-DISCLAIMER: Hex Innovate is not liable for any injury or damage, howsoever caused, and all products and services are used at your own risk.
+DISCLAIMER: HEX Innovate is not liable for any injury or damage, howsoever caused, and all products and services are used at your own risk.

-Before finalizing the ezCAN installation or re-installing any components you may have removed, it is important that you test all newly installed accessories for satisfactory fitment and correct operation.
+Before finalizing the HEX ezCAN installation or re-installing any components you may have removed, it is important that you test all newly installed accessories for satisfactory fitment and correct operation.

-Many ezCAN-powered accessories can be tested by switching the ignition ON and operating the relevant controls.
+Many HEX ezCAN-powered accessories can be tested by switching the ignition ON and operating the relevant controls.
 Exceptions include:

 • Accessories for which you have enabled the Only on when engine running feature (examples may include Aux 1 lights, Aux 2 lights, MotoLights, and heated clothing).
 To test these functions, the bike’s engine must be running.